-We will provide the percent of the aggregate issue date unpaid principal balance of the mortgage loans in the pool that were originated by a lender correspondent or a broker.
+We will provide the percentage of the aggregate issue date unpaid principal balance of the mortgage loans in the pool that were originated by a lender correspondent or a broker.
+This term is listed as "Origination Third Party Origination UPB Percent" in the Glossary.